 Frequently Asked Questions

-What kinds of projects can I work on?
+On what kinds of projects can I work?

 During fieldwork, medical students can participate in outreach projects by conducting radiology-readiness assessments, researching local health care system attributes, analyze health care policy strategies, taking notes during site-visit meetings with local stakeholders, interpreting/translating for bilingual sites, research disease incidence/prevalence for health care capacity-building to meet local community needs.

 Some examples of our previous medical student volunteers include a University of North Carolina student doing a project in Geneva with RAD-AID’s liaison to the World Health Organization, a Columbia student working with RAD-AID in Haiti at a local clinic on cancer screening, an NYU student helping the RAD-AID team in Tanzania for educational program development, a Johns Hopkins student working on RAD-AID’s mobile program in India for women’s health outreach, and two George Washington University students working in Bhutan on pediatric radiology.

 Who can apply?